Luminous at Darling Quarter

 Luminous Interactive is a digital art platform created by Lendlease in collaboration with Ramus Illumination.
-It was officially opened in the Darling Quarter Precinct in Sydney central business district (CBD) on 18 May 2012.
+It officially opened on 18 May 2012 in the Darling Quarter Precinct, Sydney central business district (CBD).

 Luminous at Darling Quarter is a permanent platform solely for illuminated digital 'art' – both animated and static.
-The 'canvas' extends over four levels of two campus-style buildings, covering 557 windows in total, and presents a digital façade spanning a distance of 150 metres.
+The 'canvas' extends over four levels of two campus-style buildings, covering 557 windows in total, and presents a digital façade spanning a distance of 150 meters.
 The artistic and design direction was set by international light artist Bruce Ramus, with Ramus studio responsible for design management and production of the work.
 Fixtures were manufactured by Australian architectural lighting specialists Klik Systems using advanced LED systems.

 Interactive

-Interactive content is available from 6pm, Friday through Sunday, with touch screen kiosks in Tumbalong Park allowing the general public to paint their own digital designs and play over-scaled arcade games on the buildings in front of them.
-People may also play using their smart phone or contribute on their computer through a dedicated website.
-The online component of Luminous is similar to Project Blinkenlights, a Berlin digital light installation, and altered to allow use by the public.
+The online component of Luminous is similar to Project Blinkenlights, a Berlin digital light installation, and allows use by the public.

 Luminous concept

 The Commonwealth Bank occupying the buildings is joint partner in the project along with the Sydney Harbour Foreshore Authority and Lendlease.
 The consortium selected Bruce Ramus as the first artist, Artistic Director and Lighting Designer for Luminous.